mappls-api/mappls-android-sdk/docs/v1.0.9/Routing-API.md

    - DirectionsCriteria.PROFILE_TRUCKING:Meant for Truck routing.
 Routing with this profile is restricted to route_adv only. region & rtype request parameters are not supported in truck routing.
 2. `resource(String)`:  **Below are the available resource:**
    - DirectionsCriteria.RESOURCE_ROUTE **(Default)**: to calculate a route & its duration without considering traffic conditions.
-   - DirectionsCriteria.RESOURCE_ROUTE_ETA get the updated duration of a route considering live traffic; Applicable for India only "region=ind" and "rtype=1" is not supported.
+   - DirectionsCriteria.RESOURCE_ROUTE_ETA: get the updated duration of a route considering live traffic; Applicable for India only "region=ind" and "rtype=1" is not supported.
 This is different from route_traffic; since this doesn't search for a route considering traffic, it only applies delays to the default route.
-   - DirectionsCriteria.RESOURCE_ROUTE_TRAFFIC:
-     to search for routes considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported
+   - DirectionsCriteria.RESOURCE_ROUTE_TRAFFIC: to search for routes considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported.
 3. ``steps(Boolean)``:Return route steps for each route leg.
 Possible values are true/false.
 By default it will be used as false.
 4. ``overView(String)``: Add overview geometry either full, simplified according to highest zoom level it could be display on, or not at all. **Below are the available value:**
    - DirectionsCriteria.OVERVIEW_FULL